block-foundation/glossary/README.md

 * **Utility Token**: A type of cryptocurrency that provides users with access to a product or service, but does not represent ownership.
 * **Wallet**: In the context of cryptocurrency, a wallet is a digital place to store cryptocurrency tokens securely.
 * **Web 3.0**: Also known as the semantic web, it represents a future phase of the internet where information is connected in meaningful, machine-readable ways.
 It's often associated with the use of blockchain and decentralized systems.
+* **Whale**: In the context of cryptocurrencies, a whale is an entity with enough power to directly influence the price of that cryptocurrency by initiating large buy or sell orders.
 * **Wrapped Tokens**: These are cryptocurrencies hosted on the Ethereum blockchain that mirror the value of another asset.
 * **Yield Farming**: Also referred to as liquidity mining, yield farming is a way to generate rewards with cryptocurrency holdings, typically in the DeFi space.
 In simple terms, it means locking up cryptocurrencies and getting rewards.
 * **Zero Knowledge Proofs (ZKP)**: This is a cryptographic method which allows one party (the prover) to prove to another party (the verifier) that they know a specific piece of information, without revealing that information.